 About the Author

-Tsion Chudnovsky is the founder of Chudnovsky Law, a California based law firm practicing in the areas of immigration, criminal defense and injury law.
-Her firm offers a rare team of experienced immigration and dui lawyers with criminal attorneys that specialize in serving international clients from offices in Los Angeles, Santa Monica & Orange County.
+Tsion Chudnovsky is the founder of Chudnovsky Law, a US law firm practicing in the areas of immigration, dui defence, criminal defense and injury law.
+Her firm offers a rare team of experienced immigration and dui lawyers with criminal attorneys that specialize in serving international clients in English, Spanish & French from offices in Los Angeles, Santa Monica & Newport Beach Orange County, California.

 Tsion immigrated to the US and obtained her Juris Doctor degree from Loyola Law School.
 She is fluent in French, Italian, Spanish and Amharic and her passions include art and culture, children and women's issues, economic empowerment and human rights.
 You can connect with Tsion on LinkedIn, Google+ and Facebook.